Best Verizon MVNO carriers: our top picks

 High prices compared to the competition

-Straight Talk has been around for quite a while now and has quite a reputation as a cheap alternative carrier, offering plenty of data and great coverage.
-This is helped by the fact that it's now a part of TracFone, which itself is owned by Verizon.
-With a wide range of plans and three strong unlimited options, Straight Talk stands out as a competitive option for heavy users.
+Straight Talk has been around for long time now and has quite a reputation as a cheap alternative carrier, offering lots of data and solid network coverage.
+This is helped by the fact that it's now a part of TracFone Wireless, which itself is owned by Verizon.
+With a range of plans and three strong unlimited options, along with a balanced starter option, Straight Talk stands out as a competitive pick for the demanding users.

-The unlimited plans are graded like an Olympic podium with Bronze, Silver, Gold, and even a Platinum option.
-Bronze is fairly basic at $35 per month with 10GB of high-speed data and calling to Canada and Mexico.
-Silver costs $45 per month and upgrades your data to unlimited high-speed, with the same calling to Canada and Mexico.
+The unlimited plans are graded like Olympic tiers with Bronze, Silver, Gold, and even a Platinum option.
+Bronze is fairly basic at $35 per month and has 10GB of high-speed data and calling to Canada and Mexico.
+Silver costs $45 per month and upgrades your data to unlimited high-speed, along with the same calling to Canada and Mexico.
 It also comes with 10GB of hotspot data.
 Gold, which costs $55 per month, takes the hotspot up to 30GB and adds 100GB of cloud storage and even a Walmart+ membership.
 If you want even more, you can go for the top-tier Platinum plan.
 It's priced at $65 per month and comes with unlimited hotspot data and device protection too.
-Straight Talk also lets you save with multi-line discounts for a maximum of five lines.
+Straight Talk lets you save even more with multi-line discounts for a maximum of five lines.

 Best for Xfinity customers